MiguelBim/ITESO_Projects/README.md

 # Students Projects

-Projects from all courses (Cloud Computing, Logic and Discrete Structures, Data Structures and Algorithms).
+Projects from all courses (Cloud Computing, Logic and Discrete Structures, Data Structures - Algorithms (Python) and Formal Languages).